 Shark Project estimates 26-73 million sharks dying because of finning.
 I have been diving with several shark species like Thresher Sharks, Caribbean Reef Sharks, Nurse Sharks, Black/White Tip Sharks and Epaulette Sharks.
 These species are categorized by IUCN Red List as vulnerable species with decreasing population.
 There are shark species such as Borneo shark and Speartooth shark, that considered endangered and likely to vanish from our ocean if the finning keeps ongoing.

 The shark finning is sadistic and inhuman practice.
-Usually people cut only the fins of the sharks and throw the sharks alive back to the ocean and let them dying under the sea.
+Usually, people cut only the fins of the sharks and throw the sharks alive back to the ocean and let them die under the sea.
 Just imagine if your legs and hands were cut and being left alone dying.
 That’s how cruel the shark finning practice is.

 My apology if my post sounds frustrating.
 I can not ignore the fact that the ocean and its population are often taken for granted.
 The truth sucks and if we can do something, we can start doing things as suggested by the National Geographic’s 10 Things You Can Do to Save the Ocean.
 Let’s keep our planet blue!